-Some symptoms of the Menopause are obvious - like flushes and sweating.
-Some are more subtle - especially the changes in mood, confidence and being able to cope.
-To make things worse, there are no blood tests that confirm the diagnosis of natural menopause, so it can be a bit confusing at times and even an experienced menopause doctor might struggle to make the diagnosis.
+Some symptoms of the Menopause are more obvious - like flushes and sweating.
+Some are more subtle - especially the changes in mood, confidence and being able to cope with everyday life.
+Unfortunately, there are no blood tests that confirm the diagnosis of natural menopause, so it can be a bit confusing at times, and even an experienced menopause doctor might struggle to make the diagnosis.
 In the main, early symptoms include flushes, night sweats and sleep disturbance.

-Some sufferers are more troubled by emotional and cognitive issues like low mood, poor sex drive, irritability or anxiety, poor memory and/or a cloudiness in their thinking.
+Some sufferers of menopause symptoms are more troubled by emotional and cognitive issues like low mood, poor sex drive, irritability or anxiety, poor memory and/or a cloudiness in their thinking.
 Vaginal discomfort and reduced sex drive are also common.
 As some people move deeper into the change, issues to do with declining collagen levels can become noticeable, so weakness of the pelvic floor with urine leakage can start or get worse.
 Skin, hair and nail quality declines as collagen levels drop even further.
 The stretchiness of the vaginal wall can fail as time goes on and that can make things like exercise, going for a smear and having sex less comfortable.

-How long does this last?
+How long do Menopause symptoms last?

 It is hard to predict how long you might be troubled by menopause symptoms - things like your own genes, your past health problems and certain lifestyle factors all play a role.
-It is not uncommon to have between 2 - 5 years of noticeable symptoms, which will eventually just improve and disappear but it is also not uncommon for patients to say they are still experiencing sweats and flushes well into their late 50s and 60s.
+It is not uncommon to have between two to five years of noticeable symptoms, which will eventually improve and disappear, but it is also not uncommon for patients to say they are still experiencing sweats and flushes well into their late 50s and 60s.